ROKS Flamethrowers: ROKS-2

+ROKS-3

+During the German invasion of the Soviet Union in 1941, production in factories struggled to keep up with the demand for weapons, including production of the ROKS-2.
+This led to the creation of the ROKS-3.
 The ROKS-3 was a simplified model designed to be easier to manufacture.
 It did away with the disguise for the backpack, though it retained the flame projector designed to resemble a rifle.
 Both models carried around 9 L of fuel.
 The fuel was propelled by nitrogen gas pressurized at 115 bar and, under ideal circumstances, had a maximum range of around 45 m.